nforgeio/neonKUBE/Images/neon-hive-manager/README.md

 # Description

-The **neon-cluster-manager** service performs a few hive maintenance functions:
+The **neon-hive-manager** service performs a few hive maintenance functions:

 * Updating the hive definition persisted to Consul so it accurately describes the current hive nodes and their labels.